Maximilianos/maxpanas.com/notes.md

 # My Blog - Miscellaneous Notes

-## What do I need to do to deploy??
+## What do I need to do to deploy to a staging environment?

 - fix the fixed localhost paths in the app/config.js

-- figure out and implement let's encrypt for ssl certificate
+## What do I need to do to deploy to the live environment?

+-

 ## Design